arnavkamra14/cse15l-lab-reports/Week 5/lab-report-3-week-5.md

         postulated in Alfred Knudson's (1971) two-hit model.
 And, indeed, it was sh :
 ```
+**Why It's Useful:**
+* This option changes the format of `less` for any lines that are longer than the viewing window.
+* Normally, the line wraps into the next line, which can be confusing to see.
+Instead, the `-S` option cuts off each line and assures the file is shown exactly as originally created.

 **Command 3.2**
 ```
 arnavkamra@Arnavs-MacBook-Pro technical % less -S biomed/1471-2091-3-13.txt